hunterdyar/scrub-lang/readme.md

   - *Observation 2: Code running to a failure, then a student going 'huh', and simply backing up and observing, would be an excellent learning moment.*
 - The Lexer is a simple FSM with 0 lookahead.
 - The Parser is based on Bob Nystrom's Blog Post '[Pratt Parsers: Expression Parsing Made Easy](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/)'. [jfcardinal](https://github.com/jfcardinal/BantamCs) already wrote a C# port of [bantam](https://github.com/munificent/bantam), and it's fair to say that I copied their homework.
-- The Compiler and Virtual Machine are based on the 'Monkey' language from [Thorsten Ball](thorstenball.com)'s boo, "*Writing A Compiler in Go*".
+- The Compiler and Virtual Machine are based on the 'Monkey' language from [Thorsten Ball's book](thorstenball.com)" *Writing A Compiler in Go*".
-  - *Much of the tasks left to do are to refactor the code to be more C# idiomatic, but following closely while starting was helpful to not get lost in translation.*
-  - I chose to implement a VM instead of a tree-walker, because bugs and gotchas often come from the differences between a mental model, the AST, and the linear reality of the execution.
-  - I also had the idea of an 'unstack' for rewinding.
-The name was too good.
-I had to do it.
 - I really wanted to implement a type-less language, but it wouldn't be as useful for students to learn from.
 That said, permissive operators, and operating on the underlying data of objects, are important values of the scrub language.

+# The Scrub Environment
+**Scrub-TUI** is a Terminal User Interface that wraps the virtual machine.
+It provides reports on the execution of the program (state, logs, and controls).
+It contains a REPL and can execute scrub files.

+### A TUI?
+TUI is 'Terminal User Interface'.
+It's a quick and convenient way to develop cross-platform software.
+It makes the terminal accessible, familiarizing users to the interface in a friendly way.